rn-bridge/react-native-geofencing/README.md

 * `longitude` (Double) - The latitude and longitude are used to define the precise geographical location of the geofence’s center.
 This ensures accurate detection when a device enters or exits the geofenced area.
 * `radius` (Integer) - The radius defines the boundary of the geofence around the central point (latitude and longitude).
 It allows for flexibility in creating different-sized geofences

+### Choose the optimal radius for your geofence
+For best results, the minimum radius of the geofence should be set between 100 - 150 meters.
+When Wi-Fi is available location accuracy is usually between 20 - 50 meters.
+When indoor location is available, the accuracy range can be as small as 5 meters.
+Unless you know indoor location is available inside the geofence, assume that Wi-Fi location accuracy is about 50 meters.

+When Wi-Fi location isn't available (for example, when you are driving in rural areas) the location accuracy degrades.
+The accuracy range can be as large as several hundred meters to several kilometers.
+In cases like this, you should create geofences using a larger radius.

 ### removeGeofence
 ```javascript
 import Geofencing from '@rn-bridge/react-native-geofencing';